catb0x/catb0x/README.md

 # Me!
 Hi!
-Im kit, also known as catb0x, ferikkusu, itaIic, Jose_Pablo50, josepablo50, and kit50 on other sites Im a gifted, queer, poc person that hopes to become a programmer in the future! also i love obsolete scratch blocks lol
+I'm kit, also known as catb0x, ferikkusu, itaIic, Jose_Pablo50, josepablo50, and kit50 on other sites I'm an autistic, queer, poc person that hopes to become a programmer in the future! also i love obsolete scratch blocks lol

 - Pronouns: He/They